As approved by the Ithaca College Board of Trustees 5/15/2004.

 Changes in staffing plans that significantly affect the role and responsibilities of individual faculty members may be required in order to respond to, for example, sustained and substantial increases or decreases in enrollment, the mandates of external agencies or accrediting bodies, new developments in a field or discipline, or institutional decisions to reorient or discontinue a program.
 In order for faculty to have adequate notice of the need to retrain or consider other employment, it is important for each department, planning unit, and school to review its programs on a regular basis and in an objective manner, with special attention to changes in curricular orientation and staffing needs.
 Any changes in staffing plans that significantly affect the role and responsibilities of individual faculty members must follow from, and not precede, such program review.

 Proposals for changes in staffing plans, or discontinuance or redesign of a program, may be initiated by faculty or administration.
 Prior to approval, such changes must be reviewed and recommendations must be submitted by the applicable dean and appropriate faculty bodies, such as department, planning unit, or school curriculum or personnel committees and the Academic Policies Committee.
 The department and planning unit must consult with faculty affected before making a recommendation.
-Final decisions on changes in staffing plans will be made by the provost & senior vice president for academic affairs and president after reviewing all of the recommendations which are submitted.
+Final decisions on changes in staffing plans will be made by the provost & vice president for academic affairs and president after reviewing all of the recommendations which are submitted.

 Should a planned and financially feasible expansion or refocusing of the program indicate the need for and value of a significant redirection of duties and responsibilities for any individuals, each affected individual must receive a clear statement of proposed new responsibilities.
-If the individual needs or requires additional education or retraining (in order to fulfill these responsibilities) then the individual may present a proposal to the dean, provost & senior vice president for academic affairs, and president for a professional development plan which may include reassigned time and/or College funding.
+If the individual needs or requires additional education or retraining (in order to fulfill these responsibilities) then the individual may present a proposal to the dean, provost & vice president for academic affairs, and president for a professional development plan which may include reassigned time and/or College funding.

 Discontinuance or redesign of a program (due, for example, to sustained and substantial shifts or declines in enrollment; the need to reallocate resources for purposes of institutional viability; new developments in the field; or the mandates of external bodies) can result in the termination of non-tenure-eligible, tenure-eligible, or even tenured faculty in that program.
 Before any termination of a tenured faculty member occurs under these circumstances, the College will make every reasonable effort to provide for the retraining and relocation of tenured faculty for appropriate alternative service within the institution.
-The tenured faculty member may present to the dean, provost & senior vice president for academic affairs, and president, a proposal for appropriate professional development, which may include reassigned time and/or College funding.
+The tenured faculty member may present to the dean, provost & vice president for academic affairs, and president, a proposal for appropriate professional development, which may include reassigned time and/or College funding.
 Before any termination of a tenure-eligible faculty member occurs under these circumstances, the College should, whenever possible, provide the same opportunity for retraining and relocation.

 Terminations resulting from discontinuance or redesign of a program will be made in the following order: 1) part-time per-course faculty, 2) adjunct faculty (by rank and time in rank), 3) faculty employed pursuant to term appointments (by rank and time in rank), 4) non-tenure-eligible notice appointment faculty (by rank and time in rank), 5) tenure-eligible notice contract faculty by rank and time in rank), and 6) tenured faculty (by rank and time in rank).
 Whenever academically justified and financially feasible for the College, the College will retain faculty with tenure even if such retention results in termination of faculty in other planning units who do not hold tenure.
 If a tenured faculty member is terminated due to program redesign or discontinuance, the individual is eligible for and will be given an opportunity to accept reappointment with tenure in the original or revised program should the faculty member's position or an equivalent one become available within three years of termination.